 E-cigarettes are exploding in popularity, and are being used by both adolescents and adults.
-These devices—also called electronic nicotine delivery systems (ENDS)—are not a safe alternative to cigarette smoking.
+They are not a safe alternative to cigarette smoking.

-ENDS, e-cigarettes, personal vaporizers, vape pens, e-cigars, e-hookah, or vaping devices, are products that produce an aerosolized mixture containing flavored liquids and nicotine that is inhaled by the user.
-ENDS can resemble traditional tobacco products like cigarettes, cigars, pipes, or common gadgets like flashlights, flash drives, or pens.
+E-cigarettes, personal vaporizers, vape pens, e-cigars, pod systems, e-hookah, or vaping devices, are products that produce an aerosolized mixture containing flavored liquids and nicotine that is inhaled by the user.
+E-cigarettes can resemble traditional tobacco products like cigarettes, cigars, pipes, or common gadgets like flashlights, flash drives, or pens.

-The American Academy of Pediatrics (AAP) supports actions to prevent children and youth from using or being exposed to the vapor from ENDS.
+The American Academy of Pediatrics (AAP) supports actions to prevent children and youth from using or being exposed to the vapor from e-cigarettes.

-Here are facts and tips to help parents and caregivers address ENDS use and exposure.
+Here are facts and tips to help parents and caregivers address e-cigarette use and exposure.

 Are They Safe?

-The solution in ENDS devices and vapor contains harmful chemicals (i.e., anti-freeze, diethylene glycol, and carcinogens like nitrosamines which can cause cancer).
+The solution in e-cigarette devices and vapor contains harmful chemicals like antifreeze (made from one of two chemicals: propylene glycol or ethylene glycol), diethylene glycol, and carcinogens like nitrosamines which can cause cancer.

-The nicotine in ENDS is addictive and can harm brain development.
+The nicotine in e-cigarettes is addictive and can harm brain development.

-In some cases, ENDS devices have exploded, causing burns or fires.
+In some cases, e-cigarette devices have exploded, causing burns or fires.

-Secondhand smoke/vapor from ENDS is harmful to growing lungs.
+Secondhand smoke/vapor from e-cigarettes is harmful to growing lungs.

 Long-term health effects on users and bystanders are still unknown.

-ENDS are not yet regulated nor approved for smoking cessation by the US Food and Drug Administration (FDA), and the long-term health effects to users and bystanders are still unknown.
-Due to the lack of regulation, the chemical compounds in an ENDS device can vary between brands.
+E-cigarettes are not yet regulated nor approved for smoking cessation by the US Food and Drug Administration (FDA), and the long-term health effects to users and bystanders are still unknown.
+Due to the lack of regulation, the chemical compounds in an e-cigarette device can vary between brands.

 The best way to protect your children is to never smoke or vape near them.
 Talk with your doctor about quitting all tobacco.
 Never smoke indoors, in your car, or in places that children spend time.